|Syllabus and Study Guide for Midterm 2

 syntax trees) representing the parse trees of a given grammar.

-- Be able to demonstrate that a grammar is ambiguous, if it is.
+- Demonstrate that a grammar is ambiguous, if it is.

 - Be able to give a unambiguous grammar generating the